processing-r/Processing.R/readme.md

 If you just want to have a try, you could download the packaged software from [Processing.R Release Page](https://github.com/gaocegege/Processing.R/releases)

-If you want to compile the source code, see [HOWTO get Processing.R](./raw-docs/howto.md).

 ## Feature Preview

 <div align="center">